How to Install Waterfox on Debian (13, 12, 11)

 For tarball installation (manual method):

-Unlike Flatpak, tarball installations do not update automatically.
-To update Waterfox installed from a tarball, download the latest version using the same commands from the installation section, then extract it to /opt to replace the existing installation:
+Tarball installations do not update automatically.
+Download the latest version and extract it to /opt to replace the existing installation:

 LATEST_VERSION=$(curl -s https://api.github.com/repos/BrowserWorks/Waterfox/releases/latest | grep -oP '"tag_name": "\K[^"]+')